-In addition to being available online, many recent documents published by NCJRS' Federal Sponsors may be ordered in print.
+In addition to being available online, original copies of many recent documents published by NCJRS' Federal Sponsors can be ordered.
 An "Order" image appears next to the NCJ Number for items that are available for online ordering.
-"Order Photocopy" appears next to the NCJ Number for results that are not available in our inventory, but may be ordered through NCJRS' Photocopy Service.
+"Order Photocopy" appears next to the NCJ Number for results that are not available in our inventory, but can be ordered through NCJRS' Photocopy/PDF Service.
 Click on "Order" or "Order Photocopy" to add the item to your Shopping Cart.

-Black and white photocopies of select NCJRS Abstracts Database materials are available for a fee.
-Due to copyright restrictions, only one photocopy of a document can be provided per request.
-Photocopies of copyright-protected materials are not normally available from NCJRS.
+Black-and-white photocopies or PDFs of select NCJRS Abstracts Database materials are available for a fee.
+Because of copyright restrictions, only one photocopy or PDF of a document can be provided per request.
+Photocopies and PDFs of copyright-protected materials are not normally available from NCJRS.
 However, special exceptions are made for requests that comply with Fair Use criteria (17 USC 107).
-See below for information on NCJRS' Standard and Fair Use photocopy requests.
-For more information on copyright, visit the NCJRS Library's Copyright Restrictions page.
+See below for information on NCJRS' Standard and Fair Use photocopy/PDF requests.
+For more information on copyright, visit the NCJRS Virtual Library's Copyright Restrictions page.

-An "Order Photocopy" icon will appear next to the NCJ Number for documents that may be ordered online through NCJRS' standard photocopy service.
-Additionally, the "Sale" field of the abstract will indicate "National Institute of Justice/NCJRS, Paper Reproduction Sales," as noted in the example below.
+An "Order Photocopy" icon will appear next to the NCJ Number for documents that can be ordered online through NCJRS' standard photocopy/PDF service.

-Photocopy fees are calculated based on the number of pages appearing in the original document (page count) and your location (domestic or outside the U.S.).
+Photocopy/PDF fees are calculated based on the number of pages appearing in the original document (page count) and your location (domestic or outside the U.S.).
 Page counts may include blank pages as they appear in the original document.
-The chart below details photocopy service fees.
+The chart below details photocopy/PDF service fees.
 Customers will not be billed until the availability of the requested document is confirmed.

 Fair Use Requests

-The Fair Use clause (17 USC 107) allows for reproduction of particular works for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
-Four factors are considered in determining whether or not a particular request complies with the Fair Use clause:
+The Fair Use clause (17 USC 107) allows for reproduction of particular works for purposes including criticism, comment, news reporting, teaching, scholarship, and research.
+Four factors are considered when determining whether or not a particular request complies with the Fair Use clause:

-Fair Use requests received by NCJRS are evaluated against these four factors and either approved or disapproved.
-To place a Fair Use request simply e-mail, mail, or fax your request to the NCJRS Library clearly citing the document and stating the purpose of the request (i.e. research, scholarship, teaching, etc.).
-NCJRS Library staff will respond to your request promptly and advise you on how to proceed.
+Fair Use requests received by NCJRS are evaluated against these four factors and either approved or rejected.
+To place a Fair Use request simply email, mail, or fax your request to the NCJRS Virtual Library clearly citing the document and stating the purpose of the request (i.e. research, scholarship, teaching, etc.).
+NCJRS Virtual Library staff will respond to your request promptly and advise you on how to proceed..

-Under no circumstances does receiving a photocopy from NCJRS waive copyright.
-Copyright protects the particular way an author has expressed themselves, it does not extend to ideas, systems, or factual information conveyed in the work.
-All subsequent use of the materials must be approved by the copyright holder, normally the author or publisher of a document, and can not be authorized by NCJRS.
+Under no circumstances does receiving a photocopy or PDF from NCJRS waive copyright.
+Copyright protects the particular way an author has expressed themselves and does not extend to ideas, systems, or factual information conveyed in the work.
+All subsequent use of the materials must be approved by the copyright holder, normally the author or publisher of a document, and cannot be authorized by NCJRS.
 Title 17, Section 108 absolves library institutions of all subsequent violations and places the responsibility of obtaining copyright permission for future use on the patron who received the Fair Use copy.
 Acknowledging the source of the copyrighted material does not substitute for obtaining permission.

 All of the publications in the Abstracts Database are available through interlibrary loan to patrons in the United States and Canada.
 Interlibrary loans within the United States cost $15 per item.
 Loans to Canada cost $16.50 (U.S. funds) per item.
-Payment is required in advance by credit card.
-While institutions may use a purchase order when placing their ordering, all purchase order invoices must be paid for using a credit card.
-Loans to personnel from U.S. and Canadian Federal, state, and local government agencies, including law enforcement and corrections personnel, are free of charge.
+Payment via credit card is required before the loan can be processed.
+While institutions can use a purchase order when placing their order, all purchase order invoices must be paid for using a credit card.
+Loans to personnel from U.S. Federal, State, and local government agencies — including law enforcement and corrections personnel — are free of charge.

-To initiate an interlibrary loan, contact a librarian at a local library for assistance.
-Interlibrary loan requests can be submitted to the NCJRS Library by mail, fax, or e-mail:
+To initiate an interlibrary loan, contact a librarian at your local library for assistance.
+Interlibrary loan requests can be submitted to the NCJRS Virtual Library by mail, fax, or email: